pelithne/AKS_secure_baseline_the_hard_way/README.md

 # AKS Secure Baseline - The Hard Way

-Welcome to AKS baseline - the hard way.
-From this blog, you will learn how to deploy a secure and scalable Kubernetes cluster on Azure using Azure Kubernetes Service (AKS).
+Welcome to "AKS baseline - The Hard Way".
+From this blog, you will learn how to deploy a secure and scalable Kubernetes cluster on Azure using Azure Kubernetes Service (AKS) and a number of other Azure services.
 You will also learn how to apply the best practices from the AKS secure baseline reference architecture, which provides a recommended starting point for a general purpose AKS cluster infrastructure.

-# Introduction

-This target audience of this blog is intermediate to advanced Kubernetes users who want to improve their skills and knowledge about AKS and .
-You will need to have some familiarity with Kubernetes concepts and tools, such as pods, services, deployments, and kubectl.
+The target audience of this blog is intermediate to advanced Kubernetes users who want to improve their skills and knowledge about AKS and azure.
+You will need to have some familiarity with Kubernetes concepts and tools such as pods, services, deployments, and kubectl.
 You will also need to have an Azure subscription and access to a terminal or shell environment.

 Upon finishing, you will have a deeper understanding of how to use AKS to deploy and manage a secure and scalable Kubernetes cluster on Azure.
 You will also have a working AKS cluster that follows the AKS secure baseline reference architecture.

 ![Screenshot](images/aks-baseline-architecture.jpg)

-## 1.1 Overview
+## Overview

 The AKS baseline is a reference architecture that provides a set of best practices and recommendations for deploying a secure and scalable Azure Kubernetes Service (AKS) cluster.
 One of the key components of the AKS baseline is the network design, which is divided into several subnets and virtual networks (VNets) to isolate and protect the cluster resources from external and internal threats.
 In this article, we will describe the purpose and configuration of each subnet and VNet in the AKS baseline, and how they work together to provide a robust network infrastructure for your AKS cluster.

-## 1.2 IP Plan
+## IP Plan

 IP planning is an important aspect of deploying an AKS cluster and Azure services in general, as it affects the scalability, performance, security, and availability of the cluster and its workloads.
 IP planning involves choosing the right network topology, IP address ranges, subnet sizes, and network policies for the cluster and its nodes, pods, and services.
 For more information on IP planning for an AKS cluster, see [Plan IP addressing for your cluster](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/baseline-aks#plan-the-ip-addresses) and [Best practices for network resources in AKS](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-network).